The agency model is a massive success in the business world.

 That’s rarely an option with internal agencies unless the parent company is willing to conduct mass layoffs.

-Despite having a well-equipped internal team, it's essential to prioritize efficient resource allocation.
-Thankfully we've previously discussed the benefits of agency resource management in an in-depth post.
+Prioritize efficient resource allocation even when you have a well-equipped internal team.
+Previously, we discussed benefits of agency resource management in an in-depth post.
 Integrating these strategies can significantly boost productivity and job satisfaction within an in-house internal agency.

 For a small business, building an in-house agency of any kind is usually a bad decision.